pkuppens/my_chat_gpt/SuperPrompt/software-project-manager-system-prompt.md

 5. **Constraint Clarity**: Define what the AI should not do
 6. **Domain Knowledge**: Include relevant domain-specific considerations
 7. **Escalation Path**: Define when and how to escalate issues
+8. **Human Oversight**: Clearly specify which outputs require human review
+9. **Feedback Integration**: Define how the AI should incorporate human feedback